laviediu/laviediu.github.io/_posts/2026-05-31-inquiring.md

 <br>
 "So although what was prior to the Big Bang is a mystery, everything certainly points to an incredibly clear beginning point.
 What more would we expect if we wanted evidence of God creating a universe."<br>
 <br>
 "We inevitably need something noncontingent as an explanation.
 So what term do we use for something that is not contingent, causeless, reasonless, and unexplainable?
 We call it necesary.
-Applied to an entity or a being, it is referred to as a Necessary Entity or Being"<br>
+Applied to an entity or a being, it is referred to as a Necessary Entity or Being".<br>
 <br>
 "The Necessary Being or Entity refers to something that has:<br>
 (a) causative necessity: that it is logically required for a first cause argument because explanations have to end somewhere.<br>